shuaiz28/Custom-directives-in-Angular/README.md

 - scope: true, and scope: {},  both will created a child scope for the directive.
   - scope: true,    inherit the properties from the parent.
-  - scope: {},      will not inherit the properties from the parent and hence called isolated.
+  - scope: {},      will not inherit the properties from the parent and hence called isolated. the directive isolates everything except models(customerInfo) you added to the scope:{}